-(specify) Date of Employment V. Please list new appointments the past 12 months: Position Minority, Disabled or Non-Minority 2 V. COMPLIANCE AGREEMENT The applicant/organization agrees to comply with all gover Affirmative Action compliance and Title II of the America Connecticut Commission on Culture & Tourism is available information on compliance and requirements as mandated ns with Disabilities Act of 1990.
-The le to assist any organization with Authorized Organization Official Title Name of Organization Date
+IV.
+Please list new employees hired during the past 12 months.
+Title Minority, Disabled or Non-Minority (specify) Date of Employment V. Please list new appointments that have been made to the Board during the past 12 months: Position Minority, Disabled or Non-Minority (specify) Date of Appointment

+V. COMPLIANCE AGREEMENT The applicant/organization agrees to comply with all governmental regulations concerning Affirmative Action compliance and Title II of the Americans with Disabilities Act of 1990.
+The Connecticut Commission on Culture & Tourism is available to assist any organization with information on compliance and requirements as mandated by Congress.

+Authorized Organization Official Title Name of Organization Date